As a condition of membership, all U.S. Ski & Snowboard members agree to abide by the SafeSport Code.

 The Center for SafeSport provides 24-hour support via the SafeSport Helpline or by calling 866.200.0796.

 USOC SafeSport Programs

 The USOC provides a wide range of SafeSport resources, including online education and awareness.
-All coaches and those in a position of authority over athletes are required to take the online SafeSport course.
-To create an account with SafeSport, please use the following access code and follow the instructions on the SafeSport registration page.
+All U.S. Ski & Snowboard coach, official and club volunteer members (those in a position of authority over athletes) are required to take the online SafeSport course.
+Information and access will be provided via email following membership registration.

 U.S. Ski & Snowboard Fast Start Coaching Course

 Understanding the SafeSport environment is an important basic element for clubs, coaches, and officials.
 The Fast Start Coaching Course, now mandatory for all U.S. Ski & Snowboard coaches, includes SafeSport awareness as a key component.
 Information on the Fast Start program is available Coach Development section.

 To help ensure SafeSport environment, the U.S. Ski & Snowboard requires all staff, club coaches, club officials and club volunteers to undergo background screening.
 Scroll below for more information on the U.S. Ski & Snowboard Background Screening programs.